Tshidiso-Mathabe/WorldSportsBetting.CurrencyExchange.WebAPI/README.md

 1. After cloning repo, open solution in Visual Studio 2022.
 2. Restore all nuget packages - no custom packages.
-3. Run the following migrations scripts in the 'Package Manager Console' to get your database ready:
+3. Run the following migrations scripts in the 'Package Manager Console' to get your database ready.
-3.2.
-Ensure the Default project is set to 'WorldSportsBetting.CurrencyExchange.MySql'.
+4. Ensure the Default project is set to 'WorldSportsBetting.CurrencyExchange.MySql'.
-3.2.1. add-migration DbContextMigration000001.
+4.1 add-migration DbContextMigration000001.
-3.2.2. update-database.
+4.1 update-database.
-4. Run your solution in visual studio.
+5. Run your solution in visual studio.

 # Prerequisites